guettli/slow-boring-clear-fast/README.md

 > programs to be spontaneous and interesting; we want them to stick to
 > the script and predictably accomplish their business goals.

+In the year 2000 I have used several search engines before: AltaVista, Yahoo, MetaGer, ...
+Then someone showed me google.
+This white page, just one simple text input field.
+I thought to myself the word I am talking about: **boring**.
+Then I was amazed: Very valuable results.
+The best results I have ever seen.

 ## Drawback